Skip to main content

 ObjectScript Explorer

-When a VS Code workspace is not connected to an InterSystems IRIS server, the ObjectScript Explorer provides a button that lets you select a server and namespace.
+When a VS Code workspace is open but it is not connected to an InterSystems IRIS server, the ObjectScript Explorer provides a button that lets you select a server and namespace to connect to.
 Once the workspace is connected to an InterSystems server, the ObjectScript Explorer shows files on the server, grouped by type of file.

 Server Connection Status Bar